Learning Optimal Topology for Ad-hoc Robot Networks: Introduction

 \subsection{Related Work}

-Various data-driven strategies have been employed to learn topological information of ad-hoc networks.
-As the first class of methods, convolutional graph networks exhibit remarkable potential to learn graph structures in fully-connected networks using convolutional graph layers \cite{dehmamy2019understanding}.
-However, these convolutional layers are not capable of properly learning topologies in incomplete graphs which, are common in general robot networks.
+\y{Various data-driven strategies have been employed to learn topological information of ad-hoc networks.
+As the first class of methods, convolutional graph networks exhibit remarkable potential to learn graph structures in fully-connected networks using convolutional graph layers \cite{chen2022learning,sarlin2020superglue}.
+However, these convolutional layers are not properly capable of learning topologies in incomplete graphs, which are common in general robot networks.
 These layers are also not ideal artifacts to systematically apply optimality constraints to learning models.
+Generative pre-training networks \cite{hu2020gpt} have been exceptionally successful in mimicking real topology data to construct similar fictitious ones.
+However, their advantages immediately vanish when one allows problem parameters to be continuous, similarly to the position signals in ad-hoc robot networks, instead of discrete.}

-Unsupervised learning strategies have also been used to perform learning processes without any pre-defined topological information.
-For example, in \cite{furao2006incremental}, an online incremental method was introduced in which agents are sequentially clustered, but the efficiency of this scheme in the case of larger networks seems to be questionable.
-Moreover, due to the unsupervised nature of this method, it only minimizes a distance-based error term associated with network nodes.
-In this regard, imposing arbitrary optimality measures is not a strength of this algorithm.
-A more versatile unsupervised algorithm \cite{tscherepanow2010topoart} extends detectable topologies to the class of non-stationary network data.
-This technique, although, is mostly useful for the memory-driven networks whose dynamics follow the adaptive resonance theory \cite{carpenter2010adaptive}.
-As well, its results are inherently sub-optimal due to the fuzzy nature of its algorithm.
+\y{Unsupervised learning strategies \cite{tscherepanow2010topoart} have also been used to perform learning processes without any pre-defined topological information.
+For example, in \cite{furao2006incremental}, an online incremental method was introduced in which agents are sequentially clustered, but the efficiency of this scheme for larger networks seems to be questionable.
+Moreover, due to the unsupervised nature of this method, it only minimizes a distance-based error term associated with network nodes.}

-Literature also includes learning strategies that are hybrid in terms of the used data structures in the course of topology learning.
-Namely, a sensor network topology learning approach \cite{marinakis2005learning} assumes the availability of a Markovian model describing the communicational interactions between its nodes.
+\y{Literature also includes topology learning strategies that are hybrid in terms of the usage of data structures.
+Namely, a sensor network topology learning approach \cite{marinakis2005learning} assumed the availability of a Markovian model describing the communicational interactions between its nodes.
 This model infers a topology based on the Monte Carlo maximization of the attachment of its nodes to each other.
 However, the strongly-restrictive assumption of this scheme, say, assuming agents' coordinates are all fixed, makes it practically inapplicable to robot networks.
+Learning network topologies based on computationally-affordable procedures have been studied, e.g., \cite{ghouti2013mobility}, at the cost of targeting sub-optimal topologies.
+Using reinforcement learning to converge to optimal topologies gave rise to slow and fluctuating convergence to other sub-optimal solutions \cite{testi2020blind}.}